Adg0/CoinFog/README.md

 - user-friendly and visually appealing UI/UX design.
 - visual cues that deposit and withdrawal transactions have been detached.
 - allows users to connect to the frontend through various types of wallets.
-- frontend deployed on [Fleek (IPFS)](https://jolly-poetry-7000.on.fleek.co/), which means that users can run their own instance and bypass censorship efforts.
+- frontend deployed on [Fleek (IPFS)](https://coinfog.on.fleek.co/), which means that users can run their own instance and bypass censorship efforts.
+  Also on [Vercel](https://coinfog.vercel.app/) for the OG's.

 ## Motivation